-I earned Bachelors and Masters degrees in music from LSU and the Cincinnati Conservatory and played oboe professionally for a hot second before quitting music entirely to pursue comedy in Chicago.
+I earned Bachelors and Masters degrees in music from LSU and the Cincinnati Conservatory and played oboe professionally for a hot second before quitting music to pursue comedy in Chicago.
 I always wanted to act but was terribly shy as a kid until music helped me gain the confidence I needed to get up in front of people and actually be seen.
-Thanks Mr. Munsell!!
+Thanks Mr. Munsell!

 After nearly eight years honing my work as a stage performer in Chicago, I packed up and moved to New York.
-I taught music at School of Rock in Brooklyn, played guitar at kids birthday parties, hosted trivia, and booked my first national tour playing the host of Odd Squad LIVE!, a ridiculously funny show for kids that let me improvise with audience members.
+Since then I have taught music at School of Rock in Brooklyn, played guitar at kids birthday parties, hosted trivia, and booked my first national tour playing the host of Odd Squad LIVE!, a ridiculously funny show for kids that let me improvise with audience members.

 I also do a cappella covers of popular songs on a looper.
 Supporters have said my act is, “Unexpectedly dope,” that I have “a teacher vibe, but the teacher you really liked,” and, “It’s like Amy Poehler and Tina Fey gave birth to an awkward mom baby.”
 Non-supporters (what the kids call haters) have said, “This is ridiculous,” “Nope,” and, “I can’t,” though it’s hard to tell if, “I can’t” is positive or negative.